Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 # Atramentum Luminis Authoring Manual

-⚠️ A word of warning before beginning: some of the manipulations described in the later sections of this manual _can crash your game if done wrong_.
-Please carefully read and fully understand any paragraph marked with warning signs before proceeding. ⚠️

-**Penumbra 0.7.3.3+ users**: A great part of the manipulations described later have been replaced by simpler and/or safer ones, and most hexadecimal identifiers have been replaced by plain English names.
-This guide will be updated again when these changes will be available in the stable channel.
-Also, for optimal material authoring experience, it's strongly recommended to install [Material Development Kit](https://heliosphere.app/mod/bktfny69y57gf4y42bp4tn5z38), at a lower priority than Atramentum Luminis.
+For optimal material authoring experience, it's strongly recommended to install [Material Development Kit](https://heliosphere.app/mod/bktfny69y57gf4y42bp4tn5z38), at a lower priority than Atramentum Luminis.

 Please note that this manual expects the reader to have a certain level of knowledge about general texture editing, and knowledge about how to locate the wanted files in Penumbra.